Best Pet Supplies Pet Tent

-If Whiskers is the type to be found snoozing inside of bizarre, confined spaces, this one may be just right.
+If Whiskers is the type to be found snoozing inside of confined spaces, this tent may be just right.

 Find on Amazon

-Is it something instinctual that leads our feline companions to sleep in tight, confined spaces?
-It’s not our place to say, but what we can say is that it sure as heck looks strange.
-Funny-looking or not, sleep is one of the most essential factors in your kitty’s health (obviously), so you’re going to want to encourage the healthiest sleep they can get, no matter how whimsical the bed might look to you.
-Aside from the privacy and sense of safety that this bed’s enclosed hood provides, the bed itself is velvety-soft, ultra-affordable (seriously, look at that price), and easy to clean.
-Plus, if Whiskers loathes comfort (hey, cats aren’t the most logic-driven beings), you can always remove the foam insert inside to accommodate his preferences.
+Is it something instinctual that leads our feline companions to sleep in tight, confined spaces that look like caves?
+It’s not our place to say, but what we can say is that some of those spaces — like this tent bed — sure do look cozy.
+Sleep is one of the most essential factors in your kitty’s health, so you’re going to want to encourage the healthiest sleep they can get.
+Aside from the privacy and sense of safety that this tent’s mostly-enclosed design provides, the bed itself is velvety-soft, ultra-affordable, and easy to clean.

 - Lightweight, so you can move it to another room with ease whenever you need to

-- The structure isn’t the most supportive, so it might fall over easily if your cat likes to roll around or stretch inside it
+- The structure isn’t the most supportive, so it might tip over if your cat likes to roll around or stretch inside it

 Find on Amazon

-Ah, the inimitable cat tree.
 Few pieces of furniture are more perplexing in function or stranger-looking to the uninitiated than the cat tree.
 Designed to meet a variety of a cat’s needs, cat trees typically provide a mix of sleeping platforms, overlook towers, scratching posts, and more.
 This one is no exception.
-With two flat platforms, one nap cubby, a raised-edge perch, a ladder, tunnel, basket, and multiple scratching polls, this cat tree is something of a feline funhouse.
+With multiple scratching posts, a “condo” for napping, a ladder, hammock, perch, and a basket, this cat tree is something of a feline funhouse.
 Looks pretty fun, right?
 Don’t get any crazy ideas, though – it’s for your cat, not for you.
 We don’t want to catch you trying to sneak in a cat nap on this thing.

-- Available in multiple different colorways, so you can pick the one that best suits your home’s decor (or your cat’s preferences)
+- Available in multiple colorways, so you can pick the one that best suits your home’s decor

-- Includes instructions and installation tools, making it quite easy to assemble
+- Includes graphic instructions and installation tools, making it quite easy to assemble

 - Scratching posts are wrapped in sisal rope, which is great for cats who enjoy scratching